-The healing time after surgery is 16 weeks, and patients should be managed with a splinted bandage for the first six weeks, followed by a hinged brace that can be dynamized over the rest of the recovery period to allow for gradual increases in range of motion and stress placed on the injured site.
+The healing time after surgery is 16 weeks, and patients should be fitted with a brace that allows no movement in the initial 6 weeks and can then allow graduated increases in the range of motion and stress placed on the injured site.

 Recovery should be augmented with regenerative medicine and physiotherapy to support the healing and regeneration of the tendon.

 - Use of Dynamic Orthosis in the Surgical and Non-Surgical Treatment of Canine Achilles Mechanism Injuries, Patrice Mich